-There is also a bonus format known as deposit matched free bets.
-They are very similar to matched free bets, although this particular offer will award players a matched free bet on a deposit.
-As an example, players that deposit $50 on a sportsbook may receive a deposit matched free bet of that same figure.
+There is also a bonus format known as deposit matched bonus bets.
+They are very similar to matched bonus bets, although this particular offer will award players a matched bonus bet on a deposit.
+As an example, players that deposit $50 on a sportsbook may receive a deposit-matched bonus bet of that same figure.
 The limits on these offers tend to be low because they don’t require much of a commitment from the player, but they still add considerable value.

 When can I withdraw my bonus?